sa-mw-dach/manuela/docs/documentation/SETUP.md

 TODO: Run the pipelines to ensure the images build and are pushed & deployed to manuela-tst-all

 ### Factory Datacenter & Line Data Server (Mandatory)
 For the individual physical clusters representing the factory datacenter and the line data server, ensure that ArgoCD is deployed and allowed to manage the cluster.
+If you have already done this as part of the setup of another logical environment, you may skip this step.

 ```bash
 cd ~/manuela-dev